I have taken flying and sailing lessons, so I understand which is easier to learn. Both flying and sailing are skills you need to obtain.

 When you are flying, you can never really coast along.
-If your engine dies on takeoff, you have about a quarter of a second to figure out what you are doing to do not to crash the plane.
+If your engine dies on takeoff, you have about a quarter of a second to figure out what you are doing to not crash the plane.

-The fact that usually, for sailing, you have time to figure things out makes sailing a lot less stressful than flying.
+The fact that, usually, for sailing, you have time to figure things out makes sailing a lot less stressful than flying.
 You can sit back in the boat and glide along if you choose.
 There is something very relaxing about that.

 Cost To Learn Sailing Vs. Flying

 There is also a difference in the cost to sail vs. fly.
-If you want to fly, you need to have access to a plane.
+If you want to fly, you need access to a plane.
 Buying, maintaining, and renting a plane takes money.
 Even getting fuel into the plane these days can be costly.

 You must have a license to fly, so it is not a skill you can learn independently.
 You must be willing to pay the cost for the private pilot license, which can range from $ 4,000 to $15,000, with the average being about $10,000.

 Learning To Fly Is An Expensive Commitment

 With sailing, you can buy a small boat, even a dingy sailboat, and go out to sail.
 You can rent a boat or join a sailing club with boats you can take out.

 You can learn to sail the boat yourself by taking it out on the water, or we recommend that everyone take some sailing courses to know and understand all the basics.
 I recently signed up for the Milwaukee Community Sailing Center course, and I needed to pay the annual fee plus $240 to take the course.